-Year ended December 31,
+Year ende

 2019 2020

 QL Holdings LLC

 (in thousands) historical MediaAlpha, Inc.

 (predecessor) (successor)

 Adjusted EBITDA (1) \$ 42,919 58,074

 Gross profit 65,096 85,380

 Contribution (2) 69,294 92,610

 Gross margin 16.0% 14.6%

 Contribution Margin (2) 17.0% 15.8%

-We define "Adjusted EBITDA" as net income excluding interest expense, income tax benefit (expense), depreciation expense on property and equipment, amortization of intangible assets, equity-based compensation expense and transaction expenses.
+(1) We define "Adjusted EBITDA" as net income excluding interest expense, income tax benefit (expense), depreciation expense on property and equipment, amortization of intangible assets, equity-based compensation expense and transaction expenses.
 Adjusted EBITDA is a non-GAAP financial measure that we present in this prospectus to supplement the financial information we present on a GAAP basis.
 We monitor and have presented in this prospectus Adjusted EBITDA because it is a key measure used by our management to understand and evaluate our operating performance, to establish budgets and to develop operational goals for managing our business.
 Other companies may calculate Adjusted EBITDA differently than we do.
 Adjusted EBITDA has its limitations as an analytical tool, and you should not consider it in isolation or as a substitute for analysis of our results presented in accordance with GAAP.

-We define "Contribution" as revenue less revenue share payments and online adverting costs, or, as reported in our consolidated statement of operations, revenue less cost of revenue (i.e., gross profit), as adjusted to exclude the following items from cost of revenue: equity-based compensation; subaries, wages, and related; internet and hosting; amortization; depreciation; other services; and merchant-related fees.
+(2) We define "Contribution" as revenue less revenue less revenue less revenue less revenue less revenue less revenue in a discontinual to exclude the following items from cost of revenue: equity-based compensation; salaries, wages, and related; internet and hosting; amortization; depreciation, other services; and merchant-related fees.
 We define "Contribution Margin" as Contribution expressed as a percentage of revenue for the same period.
 Contribution and Contribution Margin are non-GAAP financial measures that we present in this prospectus to supplement the financial information we present on a GAAP basis.
 We use Contribution and Contribution Margin to measure the return on our relationships with our supply partners (excluding certain fixed costs), the financial return on and efficacy of our online advertising costs to drive consumers to our proprietary websites, and our operating leverage.
-We do not use Contribution and Contribution Margin to advertising costs to drive constituent and Controlution Margin to eausure they excluding certain fixed costs), the financial return on and efficacy of our online advertising costs to drive constitution and Contribution Margin to eausure they are used by our management and board of directors to manage our operating performance, including evaluating our operational performance against budget and assessing our overall operating efficiency and operating leverage.
-For example, if Contribution Margin increases and our headcount costs remain steady, our Adjusted BEITDA and operating leverage.
-Including exercises, end constreases, end and re-negotiate our revenue share agreements with our supply partners, to make optimization and pricing changes with respect to our bids for keywords from primary traffic acquisition sources, or to change our overall contribution Margin have their limitations as analytical tools, and you should not consider them in isolation or as substitutes for analysis of our results presented in accordance with GAAP.
+We do not use Contribution and Contribution Margin as measures of overall profitability.
+We present Contribution and Contribution Margin because they are used by our management and board of directors to manage our operating performance, including evaluating our operational performance against budget and assessing our overall operating efficiency and operating leverage.
+For example, if Contribution Margin increases and our headcount costs remain steady, our Adjusted EBITDA with and operating leverage increases.
+If Contribution Margin decreases, we may choose to re-evaluate and re-negotiate our revenue share agreements with our supply partners, to make optimization and pricing changes with respect to our bids for keywords from primary traffic acquisition sources, or to change our overall cost structure with respect to headcount, fixed costs and other costs.
+Other companies may calculate Contribution and Contribution Margin have their limitations as analytical tools, and you should not consider them in isolation or as substitutes for analysis of our results presented in accordance with GAAP: